Howard Stark: Original depiction

 On the Ides of March (March 15), Howard and Maria were killed in a car accident.
 It has been hinted that the incident was not random and possibly arranged by the V-Battalion, but this has never been confirmed; earlier indications were that the accident was caused by Roxxon's predecessor Republic Oil as part of Simon Krieger's corporate sabotage.
 Tony ran his father's company, started a charity in his mother's name, and later went on to be Iron Man.

 Iron Man was briefly trapped in Hell by Doctor Doom, and faced what appeared to be Howard as one of Mephisto's torments.
 The spirit wore a demonic version of Iron Man's armor and taunted Iron Man about emotional weaknesses.
 Iron Man rejected the spirit's reality when claiming that Iron Man had been a disappointment to his mother as well as his father.
 However, Iron Man knew that Maria's love was unconditional.

 During the 2014 Original Sin storyline, a flashback revealed that Stark first met Nick Fury following the death of Woody McCord during the fight against the Tribellians.
 Stark decided to show Fury the work McCord had been doing as a defender of Earth, neutralizing any potential threat for the planet, and offered Woody's job.
 Fury accepted, and over the next years, would secretly fight different superhuman threats from aliens to Subterranean monsters and extra-dimensional beings.
+Alongside Fury, Stark also worked with McCord (before his death) and special agent Margaret "Peggy" Carter in 1952 when the 3 of them went to Siberia to investigate an alien ship.
+It is here where he also met and got acquainted with Russian scientist and nuclear physicist Anton Vanko whom he gave the alien ship to as it could have been then taken by Hydra and be used for nefarious purposes.